flightphp/core/README.md

             echo 'hello world!';
         }
     }

     Flight::route('/', array('Greeting','hello'));

 Routes are matched in the order they are defined.
-The first route to match a request is invoked.
+The first route to match a request will be invoked.

-### Method Routing
+## Method Routing

 By default, route patterns are matched against all request methods.
 You can respond to specific methods by placing an identifier before the URL.